General Indy 500 Facts and Milestones

 Fewest laps completed from the start before first caution

-Most Laps Completed From Start Before First Caution
+Most Laps Completed from the Start before the First Caution (40+)

 • 66 laps - 2000